Manila Clasico: Changing of the guards

-Rivalry lives on

-There have been many changes since the original Añejo–Purefoods rivalry started.
-The Ginebra franchise changed the team name several times: from Añejo Rum, Ginebra San Miguel, Gordon's Gin, Barangay Ginebra Kings, and to Barangay Ginebra San Miguel.
-The Purefoods franchise also has gone through a lot of name changes from Purefoods Hotdogs, Coney Island Ice Cream Stars, Purefoods Oodles, Purefoods Chunkee Giants, Purefoods Corned Beef Cowboys, Purefoods Carne Norte Beefies, Purefoods Tender Juicy Hotdogs, B-Meg Llamados, to San Mig Coffee Mixers, to Purefoods Star Hotshots, and to Magnolia Hotshots.
-All of those players who started the rivalry were also gone.
-The team names and the faces have changed but the rivalry between the two teams lives on.

-Matchups between the two teams, whether in the elimination round or in the playoffs, have regularly drawn huge crowds to the venues and television ratings have been high.
-The duels have also induced excitement among fans, who usually express their support through the social media sites and by publishing fan art.

 Championship battles

 It has been observed that while the two teams have met in the PBA finals just twice in the last 32 seasons, and playoff encounters between them have been few and far between, the Ginebra-Purefoods rivalry has remained the most heated in the league.

 1988 PBA All-Filipino Conference finals

 The 1988 PBA All-Filipino Conference finals between the Añejo Rum 65 Rum Masters and the Purefoods Hotdogs was one of the most hyped championship series in PBA history.
 People saw it as the battle of former Toyota teammates and archrivals Robert Jaworski and Ramon Fernandez.
 It turned out, however, that the core of the Tanduay team sans Fernandez but with its top five rookies would carry the Purefoods squad in the series.

 In Game One, Joey Loyzaga led the Rum Masters to victory as he fired five three-point shots, all of them on crucial occasions and quelling as many Purefoods uprising.
 Alvin Patrimonio led all scorers but his 34 points went to naught as the Hotdogs fell, 105–111.
 In Game Two, despite the benching of Fernandez, the Hotdogs recovered with a 117–112 win.
 Jojo Lastimosa topscored for Purefoods with 27 points.
 In Game Three, the Hotdogs’ Totoy Marquez, who led all scorers in that game with 30, missed on his last attempt to allow the Rum Masters to escape with a two-point victory, 112–110.
 In the series-clinching Game Four for Añejo, Jaworski, who scored 28 points, followed up his own miss to send the game into overtime.
 The Rum Masters dominated the extension period, 16–5, completing a come-from-behind win over the Hotdogs, who even led by as much as 19 points in the third quarter.
 Añejo bagged Game Four, 135–124, and the championship title, winning the series, 3–1.